V373/blog/_pages/about.md

 2. residual motion/torque error compensation;
 3. robot motion & force control.

-The overview of my previous works is shown in the following figure:
+The overview of my previous works is shown in the following figure.

 ![Research Overview](research-overview.png)